CTCMS-UQ/Beamer_UQ_Template/README.md

 For quick updates as you edit, use `make fast` to just run one pass of the LaTeX compiler, or `make bib` to also update the bibliography beforehand.

+For projects without a bibliograpy, use `make nobib` to avoid bibliography-related compile errors.

 TODO
 ----
   * Test colours etc. for anything not yet covered by the example in `main.tex` (eg. captions)